SergioEJr/calgen/README.md

 more weight.
 For instance, staffs usually regard weekend shifts as a larger responsibility, but the exact days that are considered "weekends" vary across staffs.
 For these reasons, I created a lightweight, customizable, on-call shift scheduler that can generate these on-call calendars in seconds, satisfying all of the constraints mentioned (given reasonable RA availability information).

+## How it works
+TODO

+## Documentation
+Documentation can be accessed from inside the app by typing 'help'.